awsdocs/amazon-s3-userguide/doc_source/s3-bucket-user-policy-specifying-principal-intro.md

 ## Grant anonymous permissions<a name="s3-anonymous-permissions"></a>

 To grant permission to everyone, also referred as anonymous access, you set the wildcard \(`"*"`\) as the `Principal` value\.
-For example, if you configure your bucket as a website, you want all the objects in the bucket to be publicly accessible, and you would use the following principal:
+For example, if you configure your bucket as a website, you want all the objects in the bucket to be publicly accessible\.
+The following are equivalent\.

 ```
 "Principal":"*"
 ```

-If you don't want to grant access to everyone on the internet but you still want to grant anonymous access to all AWS accounts, you can use the wildcard with "AWS\."
-The following principal grants access to all AWS accounts:

 ```
 "Principal":{"AWS":"*"}